EladioAMendez/visions_align/DevDocs/0_UI_Components_Guide.md

 ---

-This guide should help you understand the component ecosystem in your FeNAgO project and provide resources for finding additional components to enhance your application.
+This guide should help you understand the component ecosystem in your VisionsAlign project and provide resources for finding additional components to enhance your application.